On geometrically transitive Hopf algebroids: Abstract groupoids: General notions and basic properties

 Using the map $\delta: X\, \due \times {\Sscript{\varsigma}} {\; \Sscript{\varsigma}}\, X \to H_{\Sscript{1}}$ resulting from condition (P-2) on $(X,\varsigma, \vartheta)$ and which satisfies equations \eqref{Eq:d1}-\eqref{Eq:d3}, we define the inverse of $\Gamma$ to be the map:

 which gives condition (WE-2) for $\Sigma$. \end{proof}

 \begin{remark} As we have seen in Remark \ref{remark:Entredosmares}, the opposite of left principal $(\hH,\gG)$-biset is a right principal $(\gG,\hH)$-biset.
 Thus the opposite of principal biset is also a principal biset.
-In this way, Proposition \ref{prop:pb} says that the ``equivalence relation" between groupoids defined by '\emph{being connected by a principal biset'} is contained in the equivalence relation defined by '\emph{weakly equivalent}'.
+In this way, Proposition \ref{prop:pb} says that the ``equivalence relation" between groupoids defined by '\emph{being connected by a principal biset'} is contained in the equivalence relation defined by '\emph{being weakly equivalent}'.
 An interesting question is then to check if both relations are the same.
 Precisely, one can ask whether two weakly equivalent groupoids $\hH$ and $\gG$ are connected by a certain principal $(\hH,\gG)$-biset.
-As was shown in \cite{Kaoutit/Kowalzig:14}, in the framework of commutative flat Hopf algebroids, the answer to this question is positive, see Remark \ref{remark:serastu}. \end{remark}
+The complete answer was recently given in \cite[Theorem 2.9]{Kaoutit/Kowalzig:14} (see Remark \ref{remark:serastu} below for these equivalence relations in Hopf algebroids context). \end{remark}